Eomm/keepy-cli/README.md

 + stout
 + environment variable
 + `K=V` file
-If you set multiple output, all will we executed because they are independent.
+If you set multiple output, all will be executed because they are independent.

 ### Delete